-ARG the input for this action is the scalar output from one or more other actions.
+ARG the input for this action is the scalar output from one And the input for this action is the scalar output from one or more other actions.
 The particular scalars that you will use are referenced using the label of the action.
 If the label appears on its own then it is assumed that the Action calculates a single scalar value.
 The value of this scalar is thus used as the input to this new action.
-If or . appears the scalars calculated by all the proceding actions in the input file are taken.
+If $$ or $$ . appears the scalars calculated by all the proceding actions in the input file are taken.
 Some actions have multi-component outputs and each component of the output has a specific label.
 For example a DISTANCE action labelled dist may have three componets x, y and z.
 To take just the x component you should use dist.x, if you wish to take all three components then use dist..More information on the referencing of Actions can be found in the section of the manual on the PLUMED Getting started.
 Scalar values can also be referenced using POSIX regular expressions as detailed in the section on Regular Expressions.
 To use this feature you you must compile PLUMED with the appropriate flag.
-SLOPE ( default=0.0 ) specifies that the restraint is linear and SLOPE what the values of the force constants on each of the variables are KAPPA ( default=0.0 ) specifies that the restraint is harmonic NAFFA and what the values of the force constants on each of AT the variables are AI the position of the restraint
+SLOPE ( default=0.0 ) specifies that the restraint is linear and what the values of the force constants on each of the variables are KAPPA ( default=0.0 ) specifies that the restraint is harmonic and what the values of the force constants on each of the variables are AT the position of the restraint